 This tour has been devised to especially benefit visitors to the Rest Garden making best us of mobile devices.
-Following the highlighted links will tranport the viewer to other parts of this site where specific information concerning those remembered can be found.
+Following the highlighted links will transport the visitor to other parts of this website where specific information concerning those remembered can be found.

 Starting at the entrance to the Rest Garden – the Grade II listed arched gateway and gate was designed by AH Wilds as a part of the overall layout of the site in 1840 – to your immediate right is the box tomb remembering Sir Richard Phillips.
 Note the particularly grand and self congratulatory, self penned epitaph.

 Heading up the steps, two headstones are set against the wall at the top of the path.
 The second of these remembers the Outlaw sisters who are interred in one of the vaults below.
 Beyond them, the monument in the centre of the path is for Henry Smithers, former Mayor and local brewer.

 Head down the steps at the far side of the vaults and continue along the path.
 To the right of the path set against the wall – next to a marble ‘coffee table’ tomb to Lizzie Donovan – sits the monument to James Justinian Morier , whose Persian Satire The Adventures of Hajji Baba of Ispahan was so full of local detail that Persian critics did not believe it could have been written by an Englishman.